-This past fall, when Lambert's younger son Alex went through the application process himself, she felt similarly that his chances for being accepted at MSU were good given his high GPA.
-She did, however, encourage Alex to take the Princeton Review's $800 ACT prep course over the summer.
+When Lambert’s younger son Alex went through the application process himself, she felt similarly that his chances for being accepted at MSU were good given his high GPA.
+She did, however, encourage Alex to take the Princeton Review’s ACT prep course over the summer.
 The intensive two-week class helped Alex increase his score by four points from an initial practice test.

 “He knew he would need to get his scores up to get into U of M and MSU, and so he buckled down and did the work,” she says.
 “They did lots of practice tests with him, and he found it very valuable.”